-Once a Bitcoin wallet is created, you can then start using a Lightning wallet by opening a payment channel with a peer of your choice and using that channel to send payments across the Lightning network.
+Once an on-chain wallet is created, you can then start opening an off-chain payment channels with peers of your choice and use them to send payments across the Lightning network.

-Technically speaking, a payment channel is a multisig lockbox on a Bitcoin blockchain which is mutually controlled by you and a peer of your choice.
-A certain amount of bitcoin is locked into the channel and you can use those coins to send and receive Lightning payments.
+Technically speaking, a payment channel is a multisig lockbox on a blockchain which is mutually controlled by you and a peer of your choice.
+A certain amount of on-chain coins is locked into the channel and you can use those coins to send and receive off-chain Lightning payments.

-Both you and your peer always have the option available to forcefully close an opened payment channel, without the other’s permission.
-This will refund your channel balance back into your Bitcoin wallet after a delay of 144 blocks (approximately 24 hours).
+Both you and your peer always have the option to forcefully close an opened payment channel, without the other’s permission.
+This will refund your off-chain balance back into your on-chain wallet after a certain delay which is usually set to 144 blocks (about 24 hours).

 An outgoing Lightning payment may get stuck due to a buggy or malicious node along the payment route.
-If this happens you will have to wait until it expires, which may take quite a number of Bitcoin blocks.
-Once it expires the payment will fail and the in-flight funds will be returned back to your Lightning wallet.
+If this happens you will have to wait until it expires, which may take quite a number of blocks.
+Once it expires the payment will fail and the in-flight funds will be refunded back to your wallet.

 In order to receive Lightning payments, some conditions must be met: